 Make these rich, creamy, melt-in-mouth kebabs for your parties and get-togethers.
 Let your guests do the work of guessing the main ingredient in this.
 And I am sure, yogurt would be the last thing they would guess.
 But one thing is sure that these velvety charms would surely steal the show.

-I have shallow fried the kebabs, but if you don’t prefer frying then simply bake them in the oven.
+Yes, you can.
+I have shallow fried these kebabs, but if you don't prefer frying then simply bake them in the oven at 175°C for 18-20 minutes or until they are crisp.
 They would still taste fantastic.
 This unique starter is served best with some green chutney, onions, and lemons.

 So let’s learn how to make classic Mughali Dahi Ke Kebab in this video recipe I have shared today.

 WATCH VIDEO BELOW: How To Make Dahi Ke Kabab | Yogurt Kebab | Dahi Kebab Video Recipe

 (Please wait for a couple of seconds for loading)

 You may also like these other Snacks Recipes:

 - Sooji Toast 3 Ways – Rava Toast

 - Masala Mathri